saturneric/GpgFrontend/SECURITY.md

 ## Supported Versions

-The application white check mark is still in support, without it means there version will no longer have a update including security fixture.
-That's beacuse currently I have a job and a hard learning plain, which means I don't have too much time to dealing with this project now, sincerely, I am sorry for that.
+The application white check mark is still in support, without it means there version will no longer have an update including security fixture.
+That's because currently I have a job and a hard learning plain, which means I don't have too much time to dealing with this project now, sincerely, I am sorry for that.
 Maybe this situation will get better in the future.
-So it is recommand to use the latest version.
+So it is recommended to use the latest version.

 | Version | Supported          |